 6.11 OFFICERS’ POWERS GENERALLY -

-.1 Authority to Execute Contracts, Etc. - The General Chair, Administrative Vice-Chair, Senior Vice-Chair, Age Group Vice-Chair and Finance Vice-Chair each may sign and execute in the name of XXSI deeds, mortgages, bonds, contracts, agreements or other instruments duly authorized by the XXSI Policies and Procedures, the Board of Directors or the House of Delegates, except in cases where the signing and execution thereof shall be expressly delegated by the Board of Directors to another officer or agent, expressly requires two or more signatures or is required by law to be otherwise executed.
+.1 Authority to Execute Contracts, Etc. - The General Chair, Administrative Vice-Chair, and Finance Vice-Chair each may sign and execute in the name of WISI deeds, mortgages, bonds, contracts, agreements or other instruments duly authorized by the WISI Policies and Procedures, the Board of Directors or the House of Delegates, except in cases where the signing and execution thereof shall be expressly delegated by the Board of Directors to another officer or agent, expressly requires two or more signatures or is required by law to be otherwise executed.
 Additional signing authority may be provided by standing resolutions of the Board of Directors or the House of Delegates.

-.2 Additional Powers and Duties - Each officer shall have other powers and perform other duties as prescribed in the XXSI Policies and Procedures or by the House of Delegates, the Board of Directors, the General Chair, the respective division chair, the delegating officer, or these Bylaws.
+.2 Additional Powers and Duties - Each officer shall have other powers and perform other duties as prescribed in the WISI Policies and Procedures or by the House of Delegates, the Board of Directors, the General Chair, the respective division chair, the delegating officer, or these Bylaws.

-.3 Delegation - Officers of XXSI may delegate any portion of their powers or duties to an individual or a committee, except that neither the Finance Vice-Chair nor the Treasurer may delegate duties to the other without the consent of the Board of Directors.
+.3 Delegation - Officers of WISI may delegate any portion of their powers or duties to an individual or a committee, except that neither the Finance Vice-Chair nor the Treasurer may delegate duties to the other without the consent of the Board of Directors.
 In addition, the authority to sign checks, drafts, orders of withdrawal or wire transfers shall not be delegated other than by the Board of Directors.
-Except as otherwise provided in these Bylaws and with the consent of the Board of Directors or Personnel Committee, [select one] any officer may delegate any portion of that officer’s powers or duties to the paid staff of XXSI.
+Except as otherwise provided in these Bylaws and with the consent of the Board of Directors or, any officer may delegate any portion of that officer’s powers or duties to the paid staff of WISI.
 A delegation of powers or duties shall not relieve the delegating officer of the ultimate responsibility to see that these duties and obligations are properly executed or fulfilled.

 6.12 DEPOSITORIES AND BANKING AUTHORITY -

-.1 Depositories, Etc. - All receipts, income, charges and fees of XXSI shall be deposited to its credit in the banks, trust companies, other depositories or custodians, investment companies or investment management companies as the Board of Directors determines.
+.1 Depositories, Etc. - All receipts, income, charges and fees of WISI shall be deposited to its credit in the banks, trust companies, other depositories or custodians, investment companies or investment management companies as the Board of Directors determines.

-.2 Signature Authority - All checks, drafts or other orders for the payment or transfer of money, and all notes or other evidences of indebtedness issued in the name of XXSI shall be signed by the General Chair, the Treasurer or other officer or officers or agent or agents of XXSI, and in the manner, as shall be determined by the Finance Vice-Chair, the Finance Committee or the Board of Directors.
+.2 Signature Authority - All checks, drafts or other orders for the payment or transfer of money, and all notes or other evidences of indebtedness issued in the name of WISI shall be signed by the General Chair, the Treasurer or other officer or officers or agent or agents of WISI, and in the manner, as shall be determined by the Finance Vice-Chair, the Finance Committee or the Board of Directors.

 ARTICLE 7